National Institute of Neurological Disorders and Stroke (NINDS)

 1971—Programs in applied neurological research (epilepsy, head injury), infectious diseases, and biometry were added to the Collaborative and Field Research Division.

-1973—Two new communicative disorders programs began with establishment of an intramural Laboratory of Neuro-Otolaryngology and a section on communicative disorders in the Collaborative and Field Research Division.
+1973—Two new communicative disorders programs began with the establishment of an intramural Laboratory of Neuro-Otolaryngology and a section on communicative disorders in the Collaborative and Field Research Division.

 1974—Laboratories for neuroimmunology and neuropharmacology were established.